Fear for jobs ignites "English crisis" in Japan

 It rose 1.6 percent to $9.8 billion in 2010 from a year earlier, said Yano Institute of Research, and is set to grow another 1.8 percent this year, making it a rare bright spot amid lagging Japanese private consumption.

-"This is just the start of Japan's real globalization.
+"This is just the start of Japan's real globalisation.
 Everyone is feeling that they'll see a no-English-no-job situation," Gaba's president Kenji Kamiyama told Reuters in a recent interview.

 Meanwhile, Rosetta Stone Japan, a Japanese unit of Rosetta Stone which provides software-based language-learning, says revenues for their English learning software more than tripled last year from a year ago.
 This year sales are seen doubling as more people spend for the company's software package priced at around 59,700 yen.